Pedr0S22/lunar-earth-telemetry-simulation/README.md

 ## Project Structure (Pipeline & Architecture)

 The system enforces strict network isolation to simulate the air gap between operational technology (the rover) and IT infrastructure (the mission control database).
 It utilizes two distinct Docker networks: `deep-space-net` and `ground-control-net`, bridged securely by the ingestion agent.
+Below you find the details of the pipeline architecture.

 ![architecture](lunar_architecture.png)